The 5 Main Muscles of Movement.

 femoris ≅ femur

-The lower two-thirds of the posterior (back) surface of the rectus femoris consists of a thick, broad aponeurosis that becomes narrowed into a flattened tendon attached to the patella.
-This forms the superficial, central part of the quadriceps tendon.
+The posterior (back) aponeurosis covers the lower two-thirds of the rectus femoris and consists of a thick, broad aponeurosis extending up from the kneecap via the superficial, central part of the common quadriceps tendon.

 Articulations of the knee: